TooTallNate/proxy-agents/README.md

   * `host` - String - Proxy host to connect to (may use `hostname` as well).
 Required.
   * `port` - Number - Proxy port to connect to.
 Required.
   * `secureProxy` - Boolean - If `true`, then use TLS to connect to the proxy.
 Defaults to `false`.
-  * `secureEndpoint` - Boolean - If `true` then a TLS connection to the endpoint will be established on top of the proxy socket.
-Defaults to `true`.
+  * `headers` - Object - Additional HTTP headers to be sent on the HTTP CONNECT method.
   * Any other options given are passed to the `net.connect()`/`tls.connect()` functions.